Category Archives: legend

 Watching Plummer play the comic relief cannot go unwatched.
 His scenes alone are good reasons to see the movie.
 Such talent as Plummer opens a bottle of beer, dupes a security guard, tricks a gangster and then dances on an exotic island.

 Martin’s action scenes are so simple and unpretentious.
 What a joy to see a story unfold without a lot of violence and expletive words.
 The most violent scene is when Travolta’s character uses a baseball bat and backlashes at three thugs.
-Martin filmed the entire scene as a master shot from start to finish without insert or harsh cutaways.
+Martin filmed the entire scene as a master shot, from start to finish, without inserts or harsh cutaways.
 It is hilarious.
 Did I mention there is comedy in this drama?

 I don’t want to give away too much of the storyline.
 The ending is a little empty, but it is truthful.
-I don’t think I could have thought of a better way to end a story about a family with a problem that is unsolvable.
+I don’t think I could have come up with a better way to end a story about a family with an unsolvable problem.

 “Matlock” Greatest Cases

-I have always appreciated Andy Griffith’s wholesome choices in television shows like The Andy Griffitmatlockh Show.
-I am not an ardent fan of Matlock, his last series, though I found it attention-grabbing and a DVD worth its weight in gold.
+I have always appreciated Andy Griffith’s wholesome choices in shows like The Andy Griffith Show.
+I am not an ardent fan of Matlock, though his last series was attention-grabbing and a DVD worth its weight in gold.
 Matlock Greatest Cases rests on my library shelf.

 CBS promotes Greatest Cases as the best of Matlock.
 I am inclined to agree.
-The Marriage Counselor is a pleasant episode with funny tongue and cheek escapades.
-Viewing all the episodes interested me in more Matlock cases, and I am sure they will come forth on DVDs.
+The Marriage Counselor is a pleasant episode with funny tongue-in-cheek escapades.
+Viewing all the episodes made me interested in more Matlock cases, and I am sure they will be released on DVDs.

 I digress that before Andy Griffith headed over to television, he riveted audiences with his performance as Larry ‘Lonesome’ Rhodes in A Face in the Crowd, also starring Patricia Neal, Anthony Franciosa, Lee Remick and Walter Matthau.